YamunaJayakumar/Student-management-system/README.md

-Asimple Student Management Sytem using Python Django
+A simple Student Management Sytem using Python Django